guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/09_practical_application/README.md

 **Introduction:**

-To develop a practical application, the following components were previously configured, installed and integrated:
+To develop the practical application, the following components were previously configured, installed and integrated:

 * Eclipse IDE;